 Below is a listing of the songs available to be played through the sound test within the game.
 The names attributed to each file are those presented in the unlockable "D.A.
 Garden" mode ("Sound Test" in the U.S. edition), while the associated letter/number listings are how they are presented in the secret sound test.
 For the songs themselves, visit either the Sonic CD (Japan & PAL Regions) OST for the original music made for the game, or the Sonic CD for Windows 95 OST for the American-exclusive soundtrack.

 In an attempt to advertise Sonic the Hedgehog CD and its later PC port, various comic book adaptations were commissioned within the pages of the two Sonic the Hedgehog comic book titles running at the time.
 In the United States, the Archie Comics series Sonic the Hedgehog used its 25th issue to adapt the game, merging elements of the game's plot (such as the kidnapping of Amy Rose and the race with Metal Sonic) into its Saturday morning-inspired universe.
-In the United Kingdom series Sonic the Comic published by Fleetway, the adaptation to the game spanned multiple issues, covering issues 24 through 28.
+In the United Kingdom series Sonic the Comic published by Fleetway, the adaptation to the game spanned multiple issues, starting in number 24 and continuing through 28.
 While the first two parts of the tale were based in Sonic the Comic-specific characters, the later parts of "Sonic the Terminator" featured Metal Sonic (called "Metallix" in the series) kidnapping Amy Rose and taking her to the Little Planet, where Sonic was forced to battle his double through time.